Balao-class submarine: Mine armament

-Ships in class
+Boats in class

 This was the most numerous US submarine class; 120 of these boats were commissioned from February 1943 through September 1948, with 12 commissioned postwar.
-Nine of the 52 US submarines lost in World War II were of this class, along with five lost postwar, including one in Turkish service in 1953, one in Argentine service in the Falklands War of 1982, and one in Peruvian service in 1988.
-Also, Lancetfish flooded and sank while fitting out at the Boston Naval Shipyard on 15 March 1945.
+Nine of the 52 US submarines lost in World War II were of this class, along with five lost postwar, including one in Turkish service in 1953, one in Argentine service in the Falklands War of 1982, and one in Peruvian service in 1988.United States Submarine Losses in World War II, Naval History Division, Office of the Chief of Naval Operations, Washington: 1963 (Fifth Printing) Also, Lancetfish flooded and sank while fitting out at the Boston Naval Shipyard on 15 March 1945.
 She was raised but not repaired, and was listed with the reserve fleet postwar until struck in 1958.
 Some of the class served actively in the US Navy through the middle 1970s, and one (Hai Pao ex-Tusk) is still active in Taiwan's Republic of China Navy.